facebookarchive/Keyframes/README.md

 Simply have the project open in After Effects, open the extraction script provided in `~/scripts` in ExtendScript, and run the script.
 The script will iterate through the compositions in the project and output a JSON blob for each composition with the necessary metadata to reconstruct the images.

+For simplicity, the library currently supports a small subset of the features included in **Adobe After Effects** for animations.
+This means that we only support path based shapes, and have no support for expressions.
+See `~/CONTRIBUTING` for how to help us by improving this library!

 ### iOS Rendering

 #### Cocoapods